Rajpratik71/zfs_wiki/Ubuntu-16.10-Root-on-ZFS.md

 9.4  Optional (not recommended):

-If you really like the graphical boot process, you can re-enable it now.
+If you prefer the graphical boot process, you can re-enable it now.
 It will make debugging boot problems more difficult, though.

     $ sudo vi /etc/default/grub
     Uncomment GRUB_HIDDEN_TIMEOUT=0